capnspacehook/pandorasbox/README.md

 `pandorasbox` is a Go package that allows for simple use of both a host's filesystem, and a virtual filesystem.

-The design goal of Pandora's Box is to easily facilitate the use of a transparently-encrypted VFS (virtual filesystem), and the host's filesystem.
+The design goal of Pandora's Box is to easily facilitate the use of a transparently-encrypted VFS (virtual filesystem) and the host's filesystem.
 It does this by providing functions and methods that operate and look the same as the Go standard library `os` package.
 If you want to interact with the VFS, pass in a path that starts with `vfs://`, and Pandora's Box will automatically use the VFS.
 Otherwise, the host's filesystem will be used.

 ## Using Pandora's Box